-The Board authorizes the Chief Executive Officer to execute and sign those contracts and agreements for which prior Board approval has been documented as provided for above.
+The Board authorizes the Chief Executive Officer and/or Chief Operating Officer to execute and sign those contracts and agreements for which prior Board approval has been documented as provided for above.
 The Board will be deemed to have granted its prior approval for a contract with a specific vendor when it has approved a budget containing a line item expenditure that identifies the name of the vendor that will deliver the goods or services for that specific line item.
-The Chief Executive Officer shall have authority to finalize the terms of the contract and execute the contract with the identified vendor so long as the agreement does not: authorize expenditures in substantial excess of the approved line item expenditure amount; substantially increase liability to the school; substantially change the scope of service provided by the vendor; or violate other board policies.
+The Chief Executive Officer and/or Chief Operating Officer shall have authority to finalize the terms of the contract and execute the contract with the identified vendor so long as the agreement does not: authorize expenditures in substantial excess of the approved line item expenditure amount; substantially increase liability to the school; substantially change the scope of service provided by the vendor; or violate other board policies.